filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 #  EnableMarkets = true
 ```

-These options are set to `true` by default.
+These options are set to `true` by default and you are running a `lotus-miner` monolith under this setting.
 Until now, the monolith `lotus-miner` process
 has been responsible for all functionality.

-Although `subsystems` can be enabled and disabled individually per process, there are only two combinations that are supported right now:
+`subsystems` can be enabled and disabled individually per process within each node's own config file.
+There are only two combinations that are supported right now:

 1. The `markets` node - a `lotus-miner` process responsible for handling the storage market
- subsystem, and all functionality related to storage and retrieval deals;
+ subsystem, and all functionality related to serve storage and retrieval deals;

 ```toml
 [Subsystems]